swanky-rt/Student-Navigator/assignment-5/README.md

 ---

-## Quality Metrics with Design Justification
+## Quality Metrics with Justification
 This section describes all quantitative metrics I computed during the evaluation and simulation stages.
 All values originate from the scripts evaluate_privacy_utility.py and attack_defense_sim.py.
 Each metric quantifies either privacy protection, information utility, or model leakage risk,

 The values for False Positives (FP), False Negatives (FN), True Positives (TP), and True Negatives (TN) are computed directly in the code, as follows: